Social enterprise: Types and differences

+Social impact may refer to the overall effects of a business, but a business that has social impact may or may not be a social enterprise.
 Corporate social responsibility (CSR) is a practise that businesses can use to be conscious of the social and environmental impacts of their activities.
 There are a variety of CSR markers, such as accountability and internal and external elements.
 Social enterprises place a lot of emphasis on external social responsibility as a result of their social objectives, so social impact is built into the organisation.
-However, there has been debate on whether or not social enterprises place enough emphasis on internal CSR.
-Internal CSR includes human resources and capital management, health and safety standards, adaptation to innovation and change, and the quality of management within the organisation.
-Since a large majority of social enterprises do not have sufficient funding, they are unable to pay competitive wages to their employees, and as a result, they have to resort to other (non-financial) techniques to recruit employees.
+However, there has been debate on whether or not social enterprises place enough emphasis on internal CSR, such as human resources and capital management, health and safety standards, adaptation to innovation and change, and the quality of management within the organisation.
+Since a large majority of social enterprises do not have sufficient funding, they are unable to pay competitive wages to their employees, and, as a result, have to resort to other, non-financial techniques to recruit employees.
 Many managers utilise the social component of the social enterprise's dual mission and purpose for this.

-Social enterprise versus social entrepreneurship
+Financial institutions are savings and loan organisations such as credit unions, microcredit organisations, cooperative banks, and revolving loan funds, and are membership-owned social enterprises.
+Credit unions were first established in the 1850s in Germany and spread internationally.
+Cooperative banks have likewise been around since the 1870s, owned as a subsidiary of a membership co-operative.
+In recent times, microcredit organisations have sprung up in many developing countries to great effect.
+Local currency exchanges and social value exchanges are also being established.

+Socially responsible investing (SRI) seeks to maximise both financial gain and social impact.
+Many commercial enterprises would consider themselves to have social objectives, but commitment to these objectives is motivated by the perception that such commitment will ultimately make the enterprise more financially valuable.
+These are organisations that might be more properly said to be operating corporate responsibility policies.
+Social enterprises differ in that their commitment to impact is central to the mission of the business.
 Like social enterprise, social entrepreneurship has a variety of existing definitions.
 Currently, there is not a widely accepted standard definition for the term, and descriptions vary in level of detail.
 There is an emphasis on change agents for social entrepreneurship, in contrast to the organisational focus of social enterprises.
 Social entrepreneurship usually takes place in the non-profit sector, with a focus on creating and implementing new solutions.

-Social impact versus social enterprise

-Social impact and social enterprise are not the same.
-Social impact may refer to the overall effects of a business, but a business that has social impact may or may not be a social enterprise.
-Social enterprises have socially bound mission statements and operate with the goal of solving a social problem as a part of their mission.
-Social enterprise has emerged as a businesslike contrast to traditional nonprofit organisations.
-Social enterprise is going to continue its evolution away from forms that focus on broad frame-breaking and innovation to a narrower focus on market-based solutions and businesslike solutions to measure the social impact of programmes.

-Social enterprise funding

-Socially responsible investing (SRI) seeks to maximize both financial gain and social impact.

-Social Enterprises often use for-profit business strategies to fund social change.
-The methods by which these Social enterprises create sustainable revenue streams differ from social business to social business, but all share the goal of abandoning the need for government or donor support.
-Gregory Dees and Beth Anderson discuss this difference in funding strategies as the innovation that differentiates the social enterprise from the traditional non-profit actor.